W0lffe/KitchenMate/README.md

 ## State of Project

-The project is nearly ready for its first public release.
+First working version is published to Firebase hosting!

 All initially planned functionalities have been implemented and manually tested.
 The application features a solid and stable architecture with consistent styling throughout.
 It includes a complete navigation system, modals, and forms for user authentication (login/signup), as well as for creating dishes, recipes, and basket items.
 Core CRUD (Create, Read, Update, Delete) functionality is fully operational for all main entities: recipes, dishes, and basket entries.
 Basic filtering and sorting capabilities are also in place to improve usability.
 State management is handled efficiently using React's Context API with reducer functions, ensuring a scalable and maintainable codebase.
 Backend functionalities are fully written and tested via Postman, and integration with the frontend is the final step before release.
 Further refinements will continue post-launch to enhance performance and user experience.

 ### Planned Stages of Development